Family Mediation Solicitors

 There may be a situation where an agreement cannot be reached following multiple sessions of family mediation.
 If it transpires that family mediation is not successful, or your former partner is not willing to engage in proceedings, our team can work alongside you to establish an alternative course of action.

-We have expertise in other methods of alternative dispute resolution, such as Collaborative Law, which can be explored where appropriate.
+We have expertise in other methods of alternative dispute resolution, such as Collaborative Law and Resolution Together, which can be explored where appropriate.
 We can also step in to support you if it appears that taking a matter to court is the only course of action available.

 Family mediation FAQs